 Latest Shiplake Parish Council Meeting Minutes -

-MINUTES OF THE MEETING OF SHIPLAKE PARISH COUNCIL HELD IN SHIPLAKE COLLEGE
+MINUTES OF THE MEETING OF SHIPLAKE PARISH COUNCIL HELD IN SHIPLAKE MEMORIAL HALL

 4. MATTERS ARISING FROM PREVIOUS MEETINGS